 Jesus is not offering a “better to be a one-eyed Christian” analogy here, because the hell contrast does not work.

 In the parallel passage found in Matthew 5:28-29, we discover the context.
 Jesus is teaching that if a man looks at a woman to lust after her, he has committed adultery with her already in his heart.
 So, carving out an eye to avoid hell would not work.
 The eye is not offending, the heart is.
-However, just like a murderer tried and convicted, an adulterer caught in the act would have been put to death, his or her body most likely ending up in Gehenna.
-So, the proper contrast is not the eye-plucking metaphor to avoid hell, but it is the cost of lusting after women (which takes place in the heart), one’s dead body ending up in the Valley of Hinnom.
+However, just like a murderer tried and convicted, an adulterer caught in the act would have been put to death, his or her body most likely ending up cast into Gehenna.
+So, the proper contrast is not the eye-plucking metaphor to avoid hell, but it is the cost of lusting after women (which takes place in the heart), one’s dead body ending up dishonored in the Valley of Hinnom.

 Another point, if Jesus was talking about hell literally, why mention worms?
 Are there worms in hell?
 There certainly were worms (and maggots, too) in the Valley of Hinnom, lots of them, and they would not die if there was offal to feed on.
 He is referencing a passage in the Old Testament about this very spot, “the worms that eat them will not die”.
 Isaiah 66:24